keboola/developers-docs/integrate/storage/win-cli-client.md

 All the Storage API Client application binaries and folders will be deleted (Chocolatey itself remains installed).

 ## Running the Client
 Now run the `sapi-client` command globally from any folder in the windows command line.
-You can see the client's available commands by running
+By running

 {% highlight Batchfile %}
 sapi-client
 {% endhighlight %}

+you can see all available commands of the client.

-### Example - Create a Table
+### Example --- Creating a Table
 To create a new table in Storage, use the `create-table` command.
 Provide the name of an existing bucket, the name of the new table and a CSV file with the table's contents.